Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 Ever heard of Bob Ross?
 His iconic paintings were mostly painted using this type of paint!

-Typically used for really vivid and beautiful paintings, oil-based paint is great exterior usage due to its high durability.
+Typically used for really vivid and beautiful paintings, oil-based paint is great for exterior usage due to its high durability.

 This means that you won’t need to re-paint the birdhouse often!